joambi/tpf-tools-installers/installer-tpf-tool-intermediate/readme-intermediate.md

 About Ardour 6.6.app
 ---------------------------
-please got to the Ardour website: https://ardour.org/
+please go to the Ardour website: https://ardour.org/

 About uv-at.app
 ---------------------
-please got to the Ultragrid website: http://www.ultragrid.cz/
+please go to the Ultragrid website: http://www.ultragrid.cz/